RayDeeUx/ErysEdits/about.md

 # ErysEdits
 Several mods I would've made into smaller standalone mods when I was an ignorant Geode developer.
 (And I still probably am by several accounts, but who's keeping track? `/j`)

+Not all features of ErysEdits are available across all platforms; check your settings for this mod after installing to verify.

 ## Features
 - Various Info Label tweaks, including improved readibility, conditiona displays, and debug text logging